Philogy/philogy.github.io/_posts/2022-08-22-paradigm-ctf-2022-write-up-collection.md

 }
 ```

-Next you'll notice that the approve amount that the SAND contract receives will be the address of the factory.
-Considering the SAND token has 18 decimals and an address is about ~1e30 when interpreted as a number that'll be more than enough to drain the contract in one go.
+Next you'll notice that the approve amount that the token contract receives will be the address of the factory.
+Considering the token has 18 decimals and an address is about ~1e30 when interpreted as a number that'll be more than enough to drain the contract in one go.

 A further aspect is that `amount` can't be just anything.
 If it's `0` and points at an address it'll imply such a large byte-string that `approveAndCall` will just revert when it tries to copy it from calldata to memory.
 Instead we set it to `0xa0` so that when `approveAndCall` tries to get the data it'll find the `data`  provided by the vault.

-Another error I got is `"first param != sender"` from the SAND contract, this is because the `approveAndCall` method enforces that the data has a minimum length and that the first argument is the caller's address.
+Another error I got is `"first param != sender"` from the token contract, this is because the `approveAndCall` method enforces that the data has a minimum length and that the first argument is the caller's address.
 To ensure the correct length and address I set the return payload of the nested call to `approveAndCall` to be:
 ```solidity
 bytes memory innerPayload = abi.encodeWithSelector(
 	bytes4(0x00000000),